Equality and Diversity

 Staff are encouraged to input their data via the self-service module on the HR database (iTrent), with confidentiality assured and follow up conversations with staff who “prefer not to say” to understand this.
 Currently this category for all protected characteristics is 14% (July 2017).
 It is aimed that this is reduced to 10% by July 2019.

-By December 2016, an action plan overseen by the Personal Development, Behaviour and Welfare (PDBW) Committee highlighted required actions arising from the data comparison and a further review took place in December 2017.
-This identified that 47.6% of students were male in 16/17 compared to 25.3% of staff.
-In addition, in 16/17 31.6% of students have disclosed a disability or difficulty compared to 6.4% staff.
+By December 2016, an action plan overseen by the Personal Development, Behaviour and Welfare (PDBW) Committee highlighted required actions arising from the data comparison and further reviews took place in December 2017 and July 2019.
+This identified that 43.2% of students were male in 18/19 compared to 27.4% of staff (this gap has minimised 6.5% since the previous review in 2017).
+In addition, in 18/19 27.8% of students have disclosed a disability or difficulty compared to 5.2% staff (this gap has minimised by 2.6% since the previous review in 2017).
 Whilst we would expect there to be differences to some degree in these areas – due to being an education establishment which sector wise has more female staff and the College having expertise in supporting students with learning difficulties and disabilities.
 However, consideration will be given to actions to minimise this gap.

 The College recognises that students may not want to disclose this information on their arrival at the College, so opportunities will be provided during 1:1 sessions with tutors and Student Performance Managers at the start of the academic year for these conversations to take place.
 These systems were reviewed ahead of the September 2017 intake and found to be effective in discussions.
 Measures will be reviewed annually.